 I’m here to give you tools that I’m confident will help you transform your life, individually and in your relationship.

-My goal is not only for you to use me to get better tools and skills to transform your relationship, but to educate you and integrate this in such a way that you don’t need me any longer.
-My role is as a coach and a fellow traveller, not an expert.
-The change happens by equipping you to live a relational life.
+My goal is not only for you to use me to get better tools and skills to transform your relationship, but to educate you and integrate this in such a way that you no longer need me.
+My role is as a coach and a fellow traveller in relationship himself, not an expert who never makes mistakes, (I wish!).
+The change happens by equipping you to live a relational life and move from a sense of 'me' consciousness, to 'we' consciousness.
+I've done it, so I know it works.

 Timing is an essential element in couples therapy.
 Unfortunately, most couples wait way too long to reach out for help repairing their relationship.
-Dr. John Gottman has been researching couples for over 40 years and according to his findings, couples wait an average of six years of being unhappy before getting help.
+One researcher found that couples go through an average of six years being unhappy before getting help.
 Think about this statistic for a few minutes.
 Couples have six years to build up resentment before they begin the important work of learning to resolve differences in effective ways.
 The overall message is to invest in your relationship as early as possible to reap the rewards of relational harmony.
-If ever you feel the situation could benefit from some outside help, please do be in touch.

 A common question is when do we need to seek help?
-Simply, it's this: when you can't work it out on your own.
+Simply, it's this: when you can't work it out on your own, you need help.
+Acknowledging that there's a problem and asking for help is the first step towards a different life.

 Starting therapy can feel a bit daunting.
 There's nothing worse than going to someone and feeling like that was a big waste of time and money!
 I get it.
 We want to know this will work for sure first and then commit.
 But the challenge is, without doing something, you'll never know what it's really like for yourself.